EEC-Developers/eec_docs/USAGE.md

 `REG=NUMREGALLOC/N` Automatically put often used variables in registers.
 0..4 registers for 680x0, 0..12 for powerpc.
-It is safe to give too big value here, ECX just tries to use as many registers as possible.
+It is safe to give too big value here, EEC just tries to use as many registers as possible.
-   Using "NUMREGALLOC -1", will make ECX to decide itself how many registers to use for each procedure (recommended).
+   Using "NUMREGALLOC -1", will make EEC to decide itself how many registers to use for each procedure (recommended).

 `FREG=NUMFREGALLOC/N` Like above, now for DOUBLE variables.
 0-12 or -1.